GibilGibil

 Gibil vs Claude Code Cloud Sessions

-Anthropic's built-in cloud compute vs your own machine.
-When the free option isn't enough.
+Anthropic's managed VM vs the box you control.
+When the included option isn't enough.

-Note: Gibil isn't Claude Code-specific.
+Note: Gibil isn't Claude-specific.
 It works with any MCP-compatible agent.
-This page focuses on the Claude Code comparison since cloud sessions are an Anthropic feature.
+This page focuses on Claude Code because the cloud sessions are an Anthropic product worth comparing against.

 • Environment caching (your setup script runs once, snapshot reused)

-And it's included in your Claude Code subscription ($20-200/month).
+Included in the Claude subscription.
 No extra compute cost.

 GibilClaude Code Cloud Sessions